What We Do

 The ethos around the service is built on treating each young person as an individual, and having fun.

-In order to access our service you need to have a Social Worker within the Disabled Childrens Team in Nottingham.
+In order to access our service you need to have a Social Worker within the Whole Life disability Team in Nottingham.
 They will complete a full assessment to determine whether you or your child meet the criteria and if so, how many nights a year they may be able to come.